apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**US hits North Korean and Russian accused of supporting North Korea's ballistics missile program**
+**Taylor Swift announces Eras Tour movie with AMC**

-You can read more about it [here](https://news.yahoo.com/us-hits-north-korean-russian-212215744.html).
+You can read more about it [here](https://www.washingtonpost.com/lifestyle/2023/08/31/taylor-swift-eras-tour-amc-tickets/).

 ## Requirements
 - Python 3.8